Software-Engineering-Folks/slash/README.md

-# SLASH
-Slash Your Spending, Not Your Style - Unleash the Best Deals!!
+# Slash Your Spending, Not Your Style - Unleash the Best Deals!!

 <p align="center"><img width="1000" src="./assets/intro.gif"></p>